ttetrafon/practice/unreal engine/game.md

 The game's mode and state are held in specific blueprint classes.

+## Game State

+- Global state is held within the **Game Instance** and **Game State** classes.
+- The **Game Instance** is initiated when the game starts and is destroyed only when the game is closed.
+  - It can be selected in _Edit -> Project Settings -> Maps & Modes -> Game Instance_.
+  - Is responsible for handling all the high level data that persists across level changes or game sessions.
+  - Should be the landing point for logic that always needs to work, even when a level is not loaded properly (networking, saving, file handling, etc).
+  - `Event Init` and `Event Shutdown` are the first and last things triggered during the game's lifetime.
+  - Each game instance in a multiplayer game is individual and not connected to other game instances, meaning that data on it are never replicated.
+- A **game state** is similar, but is attached to the level instead of the full game and exists in every running instance of the game in a multiplayer game.

 ## Game Mode

 - The **GameModeBase** is the parent class responsible for creating the game mode.
 The **Game Mode** class is used to define the rules of the game and specifies the default classes used for the creation of **Pawn**, **Player Controller**, **Game State Base**, **HUD**, etc.